5th December 2018 - 4 min read

 AmBank True Card is a credit card that helps you save more by offering 0% interest on all purchases for the first 3 months.
 After that period, if you continue to make prompt payment, you will be charged 12% p.a.

 Looking for a longer interest-free period?
 Al-Rajhi Charge Card-i is the right one for you.
 It offers 55 days interest-free period, a great option for those who can afford to settle their balances in full, but need more than the usual 20 days to pay them.
 However, the credit card holder can only use the credit card for purchase of Halal goods and services, failing which the bank has the right to suspend or cancel the credit card.

 While these credit cards are great to have, it doesn’t mean that you can just make payments as and when you wish.
 These are just helpful assistants you need during that rainy day.
-Looking for more options?
-Check out our page to compare and apply for the best credit card online!

 Image: OCBCMalaysia, Affinbank, AlRajhiBank, Maybank, Citibank, AllianceBank, AmBank

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.

 Stay tuned for what’s to come next in the personal finance world